Carlosrincong/AWS-Solutions-Architect-Associate/EC2 (VM)/README.md

 # Networking
 - Allocate and associate an IP Address to an instances if you want a fix public ip address

+# Placement groups
+Types:
+- Cluster: all instance are in the same AZ for low latency (10 Gps).
+There is no hight availability.
+Use case: Bid data jobs, Application that needs extremely low latency and high networkin throughput
+- Spread: minimize the failure risk with the instances in different AZ.
+Limited to 7 instances per ZA per Placement group.
+Use case: application that maximize high availability and critical applications.
+- Partition: each partition represents a rack in AWS infrastructure.
+Limited to 7 partition per AZ.
+Partitions can be spread across multipla EZ in the same region.
+Each partition is phyiscaly isolated from other partition.
+Use case (big data application): HDFS, HBase, Cassandra and Kafka.